Senolytics

 Downside Rationale

-Time / effort burden (1.2/5.0).
-The protocol is almost frictionless: two days of capsules per quarter.
-The practical effort is not swallowing pills.
-It is reviewing drug interactions, avoiding the dosing window around procedures, timing with meals, and deciding whether you are old enough or high-burden enough for the mechanism to make sense.
-This is one of the lowest-effort interventions in the archive.
+Time and effort burden.
+Senolytics are among the lowest-effort interventions in the archive, which is why this score is so low.
+The mechanical burden is trivial: two days of capsules per quarter.
+The real effort is judgment rather than logistics, which means reviewing drug interactions, avoiding the dosing window around surgery or procedures, timing doses with meals, and honestly deciding whether you are old enough or high-burden enough for senolytics to plausibly do anything.
+That thinking is light compared with training, sleep work, or dietary change, but skipping it is where most of the avoidable risk in this intervention lives.

-Opportunity cost (1.3/5.0).
-The opportunity cost is low because F+Q does not displace exercise, sleep, protein, creatine, sauna, or cardiometabolic work.
-The risk is psychological: using senolytics as a shortcut while ignoring the interventions that lower senescent-cell formation in the first place.
-If you are inflamed because you sleep five hours and never train, quarterly fisetin is not the bottleneck.
+Opportunity cost.
+Senolytics carry low opportunity cost because a quarterly protocol does not displace exercise, sleep, protein, creatine, sauna, or cardiometabolic work, which all remain available.
+The genuine risk is psychological rather than logistical: treating senolytics as a shortcut while neglecting the fundamentals that lower senescent-cell formation in the first place.
+If someone is chronically inflamed because they sleep five hours and never train, a quarterly fisetin dose is not the bottleneck, and leaning on senolytics to paper over those gaps is the main way this otherwise cheap intervention can quietly cost you the gains that the fundamentals would have delivered for free.

-Dependency / withdrawal (1.0/5.0).
-There is no dependency model.
-Fisetin and quercetin are absent from the body for nearly all of the quarter, and there is no receptor withdrawal pattern.
-Stopping simply means you stop applying intermittent senolytic pressure.
-Any benefit fades as new senescent cells accumulate through normal biology.
+Dependency and withdrawal.
+Senolytics have essentially no dependency or withdrawal profile, which is why this is the lowest-risk dimension.
+Fisetin and quercetin are absent from the body for nearly the entire quarter, and there is no receptor adaptation or withdrawal syndrome to manage.
+Stopping simply means you stop applying intermittent senolytic pressure, with no rebound to taper around.
+Any benefit fades only as new senescent cells reaccumulate through normal biology over time, which is a gradual return to baseline rather than a crash, and nothing about the protocol creates a craving, tolerance, or physiological need to keep taking it on schedule.

 The overall BioHarmony score reflects the intervention's primary evidence profile.
 These subratings are independent assessments per use case.